Skip to main content

 • stability

-• “At this point in time though, just know that the game can be pretty glitchy/buggy (as it is still in early access); especially I found there are graphical glitches that make the lighting flash, which could be particularly bad for photosensitive players.”
+• “At this point in time, the game can be pretty glitchy/buggy as it is still in early access; especially graphical glitches cause lighting to flash, which could be bad for photosensitive players.”

-• “The UI was buggy, but the worst part was that the game would crash whenever I tried to exit a level.”
+• “The UI was buggy and the worst part was that the game would crash whenever I tried to exit a level.”

 • music